-Contesting a Will (Qld)
+Contesting a Will in Queensland (Qld)

 Wills and estates are legislated in Queensland under the Succession Act 1981.
 A family member may want to contest the will of a deceased if they do not believe they have been adequately provided for.
-This article describes the procedures for contesting a will and the grounds on which a will can be contested.
+This page describes the procedures for contesting a will and the grounds on which a will can be contested.

 Contesting a grant of probate